 \subsection{Device models}

-It is clearly evident that the spin polarization in GdAlSi is highly path-dependent and can be flipped by swapping the Al and Si environments around the inequivalent Gd atoms (see Sec. \ref{bulk} and \ref{nrss}).
+It is clearly evident that the spin-polarization in GdAlSi is highly path-dependent and can be flipped by swapping the Al and Si environments around the inequivalent Gd atoms (see Sec. \ref{bulk} and \ref{nrss}).
 This unusual feature can have interesting consequences useful for practical devices.

-In case of RuO$_2$ (another candidate for altermagnetism but centrosymmetric), it is shown that application of electric field along specific crystal directions can result in generation of highly spin polarized current \cite{Gonzalez2021,Bai2022}.
+In case of RuO$_2$ (another candidate for altermagnetism, but centrosymmetric), it is shown that application of electric field along specific crystal directions can result in generation of highly spin-polarized current \cite{Gonzalez2021,Bai2022}.
 A similar response is expected in GdAlSi due to the spin anisotropy in the bulk BZ.
 Let us consider the Al and Si environments around the Gd atoms to have been swapped as illustrated in section \ref{nrss} such that GdAlSi now becomes the hypothetical GdSiAl.
-Since swapping the non-magnetic environment results in flipping of spin polarized bands (see Fig. \ref{fig1}(a),(c),(e),(g)), it is expected that the spin polarization in GdAlSi and GdSiAl will be opposite for a given electric field applied along a certain crystal direction.
+Since swapping the non-magnetic environment results in flipping of spin-polarized bands (see Figs. \ref{fig1}(a),(c),(e),(g)), it is expected that the spin-polarization in GdAlSi and GdSiAl will be opposite for a given electric field applied along a certain crystal direction.

 Another interesting feature of GdAlSi and GdSiAl structures is their connection via simple crystal transformations.
 If one inverts the GdSiAl structure along the $c$ axis (i.e., $c\rightarrow-c$) and gives a $C_{4z}$ transformation (rotation by 90$^{\circ}$ about the inverted $c$ axis) to it, one gets back the original GdAlSi structure.
 Our ab initio calculations show that the relative energy difference between GdAlSi and GdSiAl structures is $\sim$ 1 meV/atom.
-This implies that growing the hypothetical GdSiAl is practically feasible.
-Earlier studies on other RAlX family of compounds have shown a possibility of disorder among the Al and X = Si,Ge sites \cite{bobev2005ternary,Dhar1996,Flandorfer1998,Sharma2007,Yang2020,Lyu2020}.
+This implies that growing the hypothetical ordered GdSiAl is practically feasible.